 WHAT THE STRUCTURE LOOKS LIKE AT A POINT IN TIME (AS AN EVENT)

-Whatever we tried to do, we are not getting the successes we used to get.
+Whatever we try to do, we are not getting the success we used to get.
 Somebody is not doing their job well.
-It feels like a pressure-cooker here.
+It feels like a pressure cooker here.

-The same things that got us success in the past is not helping us to get as much success as before and seem to be making things worse!
+The same things that got us success in the past are not helping us to get as much success as before and seem to be making things worse!

 THE STORY OF UNANTICIPATED CONSTRAINTS